 With some limitations, you may take courses from other UC Berkeley departments and schools and apply the credits to your MBA graduation requirement.

 Courses taken outside the Haas School must be relevant to your MBA degree or career goals.
-To apply the units toward your graduation requirement, you must take the courses during a regular Fall or Spring semester; Summer session courses will not be accepted except in rare situations with the approval from the MBA Program Director.
+To apply the units toward your graduation requirement, you must take the courses during a regular Fall or Spring semester; Summer session courses and courses taken at UC Berkeley before begining the MBA Program will not be accepted except in rare situations with the approval from the MBA Program Director.

 You may take: